-The SETI-Alliance
+The SETI Alliance

 Under the umbrella of Sustainable Energy Trade Initiative (SETI) work, ICTSD launched the SETI Alliance in 2012.
-The SETI Alliance is a coalition of businesses, think tanks, and governments that works to promote a scale-up sustainable energy goods and services through trade.
-In 2014, the SETI Alliance considerably expanded its activities, with many in-person meetings and conferences, and written communications.
+The SETI Alliance is a coalition of businesses, think tanks and governments that works to promote a scale-up of sustainable energy goods and services through trade.
+In 2014, the SETI Alliance considerably expanded its activities with many in-person meetings and conferences, as well as written communications.

 With the world’s leading companies in wind and solar energy already onboard, the SETI Alliance added 50 new supporters in 2014, consisting of companies as well as individuals.
 Six companies, including major names such as Siemens AG, joined as paying members.
-One more government and two intergovernmental organisations also joined as observers: the United Kingdom, the OECD and the 3GF.
+One more government and two intergovernmental organizations also joined as observers: the United Kingdom, the OECD and the 3GF.
 This led to welcome additional exposure as all observers provided speaking opportunities in relevant conferences and meetings.

-Against the background of political momentum, the growing membership and an increasing number of outputs, the SETI-Alliance was invited to attend meetings and conferences in 2014.
-Conference organisers were particularly interested in the capacity of the SETI-Alliance to present views from the clean energy industry on the green trade agenda.
+Against the background of political momentum, the growing membership and an increasing number of outputs, the SETI Alliance was invited to attend meetings and conferences in 2014.
+Conference organizers were particularly interested in the capacity of the SETI Alliance to present views from the clean energy industry on the green trade agenda.

-Events attended during the year included the Summit of the Bloomberg New Energy Finance in New York in April, the conference of the APEC Public-Private Partnership on Environmental Goods and Services in China in August and the EU-China Roundtable on the Development of Environmental Goods and Services in Beijing in October.
+Events attended during the year included the Bloomberg New Energy Finance Summit in New York in April, the APEC Public-Private Partnership on Environmental Goods and Services Conference in China in August, and the EU-China Roundtable on the Development of Environmental Goods and Services in Beijing in October.